choonghyunryu/dlookr/README.md

 ##### imputes the missing value with `imputate_na()`

 `imputate_na()` imputes the missing value contained in the variable.
-The predictor with missing values support both numeric and categorical variables, and supports the following `method`.
+The predictor with missing values supports both numeric and categorical variables and supports the following `method`.

 - predictor is numerical variable
   - “mean” : arithmetic mean